 More and more today people are being diagnosed with food allergies and sensitivities, and that includes military families.
 Whether it's you, your spouse or your children, it can be a challenge.

 I'm allergic to dog and cat dander and cockroaches.
 But more importantly, I have allergic reactions (or food sensitivities) to wheat, dairy, eggs, soy, shellfish, spelt, gluten, peanuts and a host of everyday ingredients including, yeast, lecithin and monosodium glutamate (MSG).

-It's so much easier to PCS to a big city where there are Whole Foods markets, Natural Grocers, farmer's markets, Marlene's, and other organic and natural foods stores.
+It's so much easier to PCS to a big city where there are Whole Foods markets, Natural Grocers, farmer's markets, Trader Joe's and other organic and natural foods stores.
 But what happens when you PCS somewhere and there's no such thing?
 In one small town we lived in, the closest organic and raw foods place was 90 minutes (and a few toll booths) away.

 For the scores of military families who will be diagnosed and face these challenges this year, here are 11 basic things that may help with the transition (regardless of where you PCS to):

 1. Be aware of man-made products

 It's not just foods alone, allergens can be found in man-made products and environmental irritants.
 Be aware of lotions, laundry detergents and perfumes.
 I make my own body lotion with Jojoba oil and organic essence oils such as rosemary, peppermint, tea-tree, etc. The skin is the biggest organ (and porous), so I go natural here too.
 Ordering oils online is also an alternative.